 Technology Benefits and Conveniences

 The 4.5-inch LCD display itself is underwhelming, but not bad at all.
-I think it is user-friendly and there are five different preset programs to choose from––manual mode, weight loss, intervals, distance, and calorie burn.
+I think it is user-friendly and there are five different preset programs to choose from—manual mode, weight loss, intervals, distance, and calorie burn.
 These are nice options when you want to get started quickly with a little direction.

-You’ll also be able to view various metrics on the display, including your pulse, calories burned, distance traveled, speed, time elapsed, watts, and program level.
 There are also quick-jump resistance buttons from 1 to 10 on either side of the display for easy access.

 There is a single water bottle holder planted firmly between two smaller accessories holders.
 You’ll likely be able to fit a smaller plastic water bottle in the slot, but not a huge Yeti tumbler.
 The accessories holders are small, but could likely fit tinier items like keys and a wallet.